zenobius/laradock-bedrock/.github/README.md

        git clone https://github.com/lukasbesch/laradock-bedrock.git docker

-2. Copy the `env-example` to `.env` in your docker folder.
+2. (Optional) Copy the `env-example` to `.env` in your docker folder.
 Checkout its options and adjust them as needed.
 3. Start the containers

        ./laradock.sh up